A non-perturbative approach to computing seismic normal modes in rotating planets: The Continuous Galerkin mixed finite-element method

 \section{The Continuous Galerkin mixed finite-element method}

-In this section, we employ the Continuous Galerkin mixed finite-element method \citep{zienkiewicz2005finite, bathe2006finite, hughes2012finite, brezzi2012mixed, ern2013theory}, for discretizing our system without the perturbation of the gravitational field.
+In this section, we employ the Continuous Galerkin mixed FEM \cite{zienkiewicz2005finite,bathe2006finite,hughes2012finite,brezzi2012mixed,ern2013theory}, for discretizing our system without the perturbation of the gravitational field.
 We thus obtain a matrix representation for the corresponding weak forms.
 The incremental gravitational potential will be introduced in the discretization in Subsection~\ref{sec:Su}.